 - Collard greens (a Southern fave!)

-Store: Leftover oven baked ribs can be stored in the fridge for up to 5 days.
+Store: Leftover ribs can be stored in the fridge for up to 5 days.

-Freezer: To freeze leftover ribs, wrap them in plastic wrap and then in a double layer of foil.
+Freezer: To freeze leftovers, wrap them in plastic wrap and then in a double layer of foil.
 They can be frozen for up to 3 months for the best taste and texture.

 What's the Difference Between Spare Ribs and Baby Back Ribs?